 Why Should You Choose Sustainable Sneakers?

 But, why on earth should one even consider purchasing a pair of sustainably-made sneakers when there are other options?
-First off, the advantages of relying on sustainable shoes can’t be answered in a few words—the deeper you big, the more realize how non-sustainable products, including shoes, are damaging our earth.
+First off, the advantages of relying on sustainable shoes can’t be answered in a few words—the deeper you dig, the more realize how non-sustainable products, including shoes, are damaging our earth.

-The research shows that each pair of shoes is accountable for the emission of 30 pounds of CO2—which is the same amount that, keeping a light on straight for seven days, emits.
+Research shows that each pair of shoes is accountable for the emission of 30 pounds of CO2—which is the same amount that, keeping a light on straight for seven days, emits.
 That’s not the only intention why you should go for earth-friendly footwear—brands that favor sustainability also use practices that help in saving 80-98% water through recycling.

 In keeping with a report, more than 23 billion sneakers are manufactured.
 More than 300 million shoes are dumped in the same time period—which puts a direct impact on the recycling of the shoes—only 7% of the overall shoes get recycled.